October 14, 2025

 Contents

-Bitmine, the leading ETH treasury company, is nearing $10 billion in Ethereum just a few months after it started buying and staking the world’s #2 digital asset.
+Bitmine, the leading ETH treasury company, is on track to hold $13 billion in Ethereum (+cash) just months after it began buying and staking the world’s second-largest digital asset.

-Michael Saylor’s Strategy (formerly MicroStrategy) may seem a very long way off with its $71 billion stockpile of Bitcoin but the rate at which Bitmine is acquiring Ethereum is making Saylor’s lead look slightly less mighty.
+Michael Saylor’s Strategy (formerly MicroStrategy) still leads the way with an incredible $73 billion in Bitcoin.
+Yet, the pace at which Bitmine is acquiring Ethereum is beginning to make that lead look less untouchable.

 Bitmine on Arkham

-• Began his finance career at Kidder, Peabody & Company as a research associate and later moved to Oppenheimer & Co.
+Early 1990s — Began at Kidder, Peabody & Company as a research associate before moving to Oppenheimer & Co.

-• Managing Director at Salomon Smith Barney, where he was an Equity Research Analyst in Wireless.
+1997–1999 — Managing Director at Salomon Smith Barney; Equity Research Analyst in Wireless.

-• Joined J.P.
-Morgan Chase & Co. as Chief US Equity Strategist and Managing Director, leading the firm’s equity research and strategy for 15 years.
+1999–2014 — Chief US Equity Strategist and Managing Director at J.P.
+Morgan Chase, leading equity research for 15 years.

-• Co-founded Fundstrat Global Advisors, serving as Managing Partner and Head of Research.
-This move established him as a leading independent market strategist with a special focus on digital assets.
+2014 — Co-founded Fundstrat Global Advisors, becoming a key independent market strategist with a growing focus on digital assets.

-• Appointed Head of Research at FSInsight, an independent research platform, and started serving as a board member for the New York Asian Film Festival.
+2019–Present — Head of Research at FSInsight; board member for the New York Asian Film Festival.

 Tweet from Arkham about Tom Lee and Bitmine